DecisionVis/deltamoea/blog/implementation-notes.md

 can't be allowed to compete with the on-grid individuals as if they were equivalent.
 I'm still working on how to make that happen.

+### Change of Heart

+Why not?
+New strategy: every individual gets to participate in the sort.
+We're not going to resample already-sampled grid points anyway.

+### Retention

+An option flag should be provided for retaining decision variables.
+Default behavior will be to discard real values and retain only grid points.

+# Issued Samples

+We should also allocate a list of issued samples for which we do not yet have an evaluated individual.
+It should probably have ranksize members or so.